 Trust me, you will be as thrilled as we are with this newfound skill.
-In fact, Sarah is going to be sharing a great homemade breakfast sausage recipe in a couple days that uses this technique––and we’re very excited about it!
-Will have to keep it a secret for a couple more days. ;)
+In fact, Sarah is going to be sharing a great homemade breakfast sausage recipe that uses this technique––and we’re very excited about it!

 How to Grind Meat without a Grinder

-Step 1: With a sharp knife, slice your piece of meat on 45-degree angle, only cutting 75% of the way through––do not cut all the way to the bottom.
-Make your slices about ¼-inch thick.
+With a sharp knife, slice your piece of meat on 45° angle, only cutting 75% of the way through.
+Do not cut all the way to the bottom.
+Make your slices about ¼-inch (0.6 cm) thick.

-Step 2: Flip the piece of meat over and repeat Step 1, slicing at a 45 degree angle in the opposite direction.
+Flip the piece of meat over and repeat Step 1, slicing at a 45° angle in the opposite direction.

-Step 3: Flip the meat back over, and slice at a 90 degree angle this time, again 75% of the way through, with a ¼-inch between each slice.
+Flip the meat back over, and slice at a 90° angle this time, again 75% of the way through, with a ¼-inch (0.6 cm) between each slice.

 Scroll down for the video showing the entire process, as well as the recipe card with printable instructions.